ahmedbatty/portfolio/README.md

 #### Things to do
 - Complete contact form, use django-contact-form
 - Add CK Editor in project model
-- Blog: if image exists, show in header, otherwise show gradient
+- Blog: if image exists, show in header, otherwise show gradient, add color selector for gradient
 - re-evaluate models: URLs, admin